Ruhubelent: Etymology

 The word ruhubelent in Turkmen means "inspiring, inspirational".
+It is a loanword of Persian origin, composed of "ruh" (روح)(spirit) and "buland" (بلند)(tall), originally meaning "tall-spirited".

 Amenities

 Facilities in Ruhubelent include the district governor's office, a police station, district prosecutor, national security office, courthouse, 320-seat school house, house of culture, 50-bed hospital, outpatient clinic, kindergarten, 24 two-story duplex houses, water purification plant, shopping mall, telephone and electrical service, railroad station, and a bank branch.

 Transportation

 The town is served by the Trans-Karakum Railway that connects Ashgabat and Daşoguz as well as the Ashgabat-Dashoguz Automobile Highway.